Farrellh999/Vegetable_TimeSeries/README.md

 Once satisfied with the model, the next 12 months are forecast and then merged into the original dataframe, before being exported to a csv file.

-The chosen model is imported into Power BI and visualisations are produced into a dashboard to imprpve accessibilty to the data and for clear decision making.
+The chosen model is imported into Power BI where custom measures are produced and incorporated into visuals to enable the end-user to interpret the model guidance easily.

 # Project Summary